 Who is the Lord that We Should Obey Him?

 Pharaoh asks the question for the ages, “Who is the Lord, that I should obey him?”
-(Ex 5:2) Characteristic of the Lord, He does not respond directly, but the answer comes with the unfolding of the 10 plagues.
-Each plague is a response to Pharoah’s question; each is more severe than the previous one.
+(Ex 5:2) Characteristic of the Lord, He does not respond directly, but the answer comes with the unfolding of the ten plagues.
+Each plague is a response to Pharaoh’s question; each is more severe than the previous one.

 As the plagues unfold, the stakes get higher.
-The Lord has demonstrated himself to Pharoah through the first 9 plagues, yet Pharoah still refuses to believe the Lord should be obeyed.
+The Lord has demonstrated himself to Pharaoh through the first nine plagues, yet Pharaoh still refuses to believe the Lord should be obeyed.

-After the thick darkness of the 9th plague, that affected the Egyptians but not the Israel camp, the Lord through Moses raises the stakes.
-He requires that Pharaoh himself provide animals for the sacrifice as well bringing their own; “You must also give us have sacrifices and burnt offerings, that we may sacrifice to the Lord our God.
-Our cattle also must go with us; not a hoof shall be left behind …” (Ex 20:25-26).
+After the thick darkness of the ninth plague that affected the Egyptians but not the camp of Israel, the Lord, through Moses, raises the stakes.
+He requires that Pharaoh himself provide animals for the Israelites’ sacrifices as well their own; “You must also let us have sacrifices and burnt offerings, that we may sacrifice to the Lord our God.
+Our livestock also must go with us; not a hoof shall be left behind.”
+(Ex 10:25-26)

-With more experience with the Lord, more was required of Pharoah.
-In fact, your life is a response to the question, “Who is the Lord that I should obey Him?”
-You can choose to keep our time, talent and treasure or spend it for Him.
+As Pharaoh experienced more with the Lord, more was required of him.
+Today, our lives are a response to the question, “Who is the Lord, that I should obey Him?”
+We can choose to keep our time, talent and treasure or spend it for Him.

 Nelson Malwitz, Founder MissionNext